sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

     * The switch image need not have this container image as embedded (in other words no local copy).
     * The switch must have systemctl service file and any associated bash scripts for this feature.
     * The service/scripts must ensure all dependencies across other features are met.
-    * The feature is still controlled by switch as start/stop/enable/disable.
+    * The feature is still controlled by systemd as start/stop/enable/disable.

 5. A kubernetes deployed container image must comply with guidelines set by SONiC.
    * Required to under go nightly tests to qualify.
    * Kubernetes masters are required to deploy only qualified images.
-   * Switch must have a control over a knownlabel that let switch decide, when a manifest can be deployed.
+   * Switch must have a control over a known label that let switch control, when a manifest can be deployed.
    * Masters control what manifests to deploy and switches/nodes control when to deploy.
-   * Containers are expected to call a script at host, on post-start & pre-exit.
+   * Containers are expected to call a script at host, on post-start & pre-exit, that record their state.

 6. The monit service would monitor the processes transparently across both modes.